How Much Does a Running Toilet Cost?

 Here's a sample case study from DrizzleX when they implemented a submetering solution for toilets in a property.

-Dramatic Reductions: Achieved a 68% decrease in water usage and saved a total of 753,153 gallons of water per year.
+Dramatic reductions: Achieved a 68% decrease in water usage and saved a total of 753,153 gallons of water per year.

-Cost Efficiency: Demonstrated financial savings of $13,794, underscoring the economic benefits of addressing running toilets.
+Cost efficiency: Demonstrated financial savings of $13,794, underscoring the economic benefits of addressing running toilets.

-Before and After Installation: Pre-installation daily average ranged from 2,703 to 3,449 gallons while the post-installation daily average significantly reduced to between 913 and 1,627 gallons.
+Before and after installation: Pre-installation daily average ranged from 2,703 to 3,449 gallons while the post-installation daily average significantly reduced to between 913 and 1,627 gallons.

-Per Unit Efficiency: In 2022, each unit averaged 255 gallons per day.
+Per unit efficiency: In 2022, each unit averaged 255 gallons per day.
 But when they joined DrizzleX (2023), it dramatically dropped to 83 gallons per unit per day.

-How DrizzleX Can Help You
+How DrizzleX Can Help You Detect Leaky Toilets

 DrizzleX allows you to detect hidden leaks, such as running toilets and leaky faucets, to stop millions of gallons of waste each year.
 It also alerts you to excessive water overuse by tenants.
 Typically, buildings that use DrizzleX reduce their water bills by 25–45% or more.

-And you can expect a pretty quick return on investment (ROI).
-Buildings with DrizzleX save enough water to cover the entire cost of DrizzleX within about 9 months on average.
+You can expect a pretty quick return on investment (ROI).
+Buildings with DrizzleX save enough water to cover the entire cost of DrizzleX within about nine months on average.

 Usage Reports